hsokooti/RegUn/README.md

 | ` setting['cluster_phase'] = 1` 	| initial perturbation to calculate stdT  	|21|
 | ` setting['cluster_phase'] = 2` 	| final perturbation to calculate stdT<sup>L</sup>  |20|

-By assigning ` setting['cluster_task_dependency'] = True`, the software automatically waits for earlier phases to be completed.
+By assigning ` setting['cluster_task_dependency'] = True`, the software automatically waits for the earlier phases to be completed.

 ### 2.2 Reading Images